Kobo is a leading company in Canada that sells eBooks, audiobooks and eReaders.

 If you choose a date after today, you’ll have the option to allow customers to pre-order your book.

 Simply click on the “Publish eBook” when you’re done! 😀

 Now It’s Your Turn

 So how was your experience when publishing an eBook on Kobo Writing Life?

-The process is quite straightforward but it takes 24 to 72 hours for your book to be added to the Kobo catalogue.
+The process is quite straightforward but it takes 24 to 72 hours for your book to be added to the Kobo catalog.
 You’ll just have to be patient 🙂

 If you need help formatting your eBook, you can check out Fiverr or even choose to hire from Fiverr Pro which consists of exceptional talent who are hand-vetted for stellar quality and service.
 There are also book cover design gigs, book blurb gigs and editing gigs on Fiverr.